 This is how I love to build this salad:

-- buffalo cauliflower - a freezer shortcut ingredient adds ease.
+- Buffalo cauliflower - I use a freezer shortcut ingredient that adds ease and convenience.

 Blue cheese dressing